touilleMan/godot-python/README.rst

 	godot-python(venv)$ scons platform=<platform> test

-This will run pytests defined in `tests/bindings` inside the Godot environment.
+This will run pytests defined in 'tests/bindings' inside the Godot environment.
-If not present, will download a precompiled Godot binary (defined in SConstruct and platform specific SCSub files) to and set the correct library path for the GDNative wrapper.
+If not present, it will download a precompiled Godot binary (defined in SConstruct and platform specific SCSub files) to and set the correct library path for the GDNative wrapper.